We Are Limitless

 Because of that impulse, we have a limitless potential for growth, progress, transformation, and generation.
 Nobody can escape that impulse, and whether its within them or around them, each of us is always changing.

-There’s a temptation to make this limitless into a thing that only youth experience.
+There’s a temptation to make this limitless into a thing that only children and youth experience.
 Folks who say that will also say that adults stop growing, and they often believe that’s true.
-Its not.
+It is not.

 All humans are truly limitless, filled with unknown potential, untapped possibilities, unacknowledged power, and limitlessness of all kinds.
 Each and every single one of us truly has no bounds!
 This includes youth, who embody this limitlessness because they actively live it.
 However, it also includes very small children, who are often forced into boxes by their parents who habitually seek familiarity and predictability, so they try to make their kids just like them.

 And then there’s adults, who are all truly limitless no matter what we believe.
 Those self-beliefs are often what limit our ability to see our limitlessness.
 However, that doesn’t make those beliefs true.
 Instead, it makes them another opportunity that we can break free and see who we truly are!

 This is why I do the work I do the ways I do.
 Within each of us in an indomitable spirit, something that cannot be taken away by anyone else.
 That’s the freedom we have, inherently and implicitly, simply because we’re humans.
 Its a place that we could celebrate and elaborate and explore everyday, if each of us saw it.